FEMA To Conduct Assessments Of Damage From Remnants Of Hurricane Ida Next Week

 BALTIMORE (WJZ) — Staff with the Federal Emergency Management Agency will next week assess the damage caused by the remnants of Hurricane Ida in Anne Arundel and Cecil counties to help determine if the state wants to seek federal assistance.

 On Monday, Sept.
-13, federal officials with FEMA Region 3 will meet with state and local agencies to conduct a Preliminary Damage Assessment.READ MORE: Governor Larry Hogan Announces Marylanders 65 & Older Living In Congregate Settings Are Eligible For COVID-19 Vaccine Booster Shot, Effective Immediately
+13, federal officials with FEMA Region 3 will meet with state and local agencies to conduct a Preliminary Damage Assessment.READ MORE: As COVID-19 Hospitalizations Spike, Some Overwhelmed Hospitals Are Rationing Care

+Maryland’s local jurisdictions sustained major damage to residences and infrastructure from the remnants of Ida, incurring steep response costs.
+As part of our statewide response, we are now requesting a Joint Preliminary Damage Assessment from FEMA, which will begin next week. https://t.co/I1H42kGLVt

+— Governor Larry Hogan (@GovLarryHogan) September 9, 2021READ MORE: MDTA Announces Bay Bridge Lane Closures Scheduled For Next Week

 In Anne Arundel County, an EF-2 tornado hit Annapolis on Sept.
 1, and the damage caused by the storm led to 26 buildings being condemned.
-The National Weather Service confirmed two tornadoes touched down in the county, the other being an EF-0 in Edgewater.MORE NEWS: 16-Year-Old Shot In Head By Possible Stray Bullet
+The National Weather Service confirmed two tornadoes touched down in the county, the other being an EF-0 in Edgewater.MORE NEWS: Baltimore Humane Society To Host Party In The Park On Oct.
+9

 In Cecil County, the Elk River rose to significant levels and caused flooding in Elkton.